Contrast-Security-OSS/agent-teamserver-tests/README.md

 # Test Agent Download

-A shell script and optional variable file to test download a Contrast agent from TeamServer
+A couple of shell scripts and optional variable file to test download a Contrast agent from TeamServer

 ### Prerequisites